RedTopper/Super-Haxagon/INSTALL.md

 The release build is built for M1 processors (arm64).
 [Intel based macs will need to follow the Building instructions](./driver/macOS/README.md)

-1. Download `SuperHaxagon-macOS-arm.tar`
+1. Download and extract `SuperHaxagon-macOS-arm64.app.tar.zip`
-2. Extract the files into any empty directory
-3. Launch the application by right-clicking and choosing "Open"
+2. Launch the application by right-clicking and choosing "Open"

 </details>